MultyXu/DCIST-2025-SceneGraphLab/README.md

-# DCIST PI Meeting 2025 Labs: Metric Semantic SLAM and Scene Graphs
+# DCIST PI Meeting 2025 Labs </br> Metric Semantic SLAM and Scene Graphs

 Welcome to our lab!
 This repository contains activities that focus on 3D scene graphs and how to use [spark_dsg](https://github.com/MIT-SPARK/Spark-DSG) to work with them.
 If you are looking for the handout and activities for working with neural SDF representations, they can be found [here](TBD).

-## Requirements
+### Requirements

 This lab has a minimal set of requirements:

-1. A laptop with at least Python 3.8 installed and familiarity with Python
+1. A laptop with at least python 3.8 installed and familiarity with python

-2. 3D scene graph examples, which can be found [here](TBD)
+2. Examples of 3D scene graphs, which can be found [here](TBD)

 We recommend using Ubuntu 24.04 if possible.

 > :warning: **Warning** </br>
 > We have done our best to support platforms other than Linux, but have no experience developing on macOS or Windows.
 > We will not be able to diagnose build and installation issues for `spark_dsg`.
-> However, it is possible to work with the example scene graphs using `networkx` in a limited capacity (`networkx` does not have layered graphs).
+> However, it is possible to work with the example scene graphs using `networkx` in a limited capacity without `spark_dsg`.

-## Objectives
+### Objectives

 Objectives for this lab include:

 1. Familiarizing you with our version of the 3D scene graph data structure

 2. Introducing you to [spark_dsg](https://github.com/MIT-SPARK/Spark-DSG) and the available API to work with scene graphs:

-    a.
-Layers, nodes, edges, and attributes
+  1. Layers, nodes, edges, and attributes

-    b.
-Graph structure and working with hierarchy
+  2. Graph structure and working with hierarchy

-    c.
-Working with external libraries
+  3. Working with external libraries

 3. Getting feedback on `spark_dsg`

-## Getting Started
+### Getting Started

 <details open>